 Who is eligible for IOP?

-- Adolescents must be between the ages of 12 and 17 to be eligible for IOP treatment.
+- Adolescents must be between the ages of 12 and 17.

 - Typically, adolescents participating in IOP are attending school or actively participating in an independent study program.

 - Because the family is an integral component to an adolescent's wellness, family members are required to be involved in the program.

 - The teen continues to attend school.